dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/2-internal-attributes/index.md

 ### `hidden`

-Wether the attribute is hidden or not when formatting:
+Whether the attribute is hidden or not when formatting:

 ```ts
 const PokemonEntity = new Entity({